 You will likely be required by your lender to have homeowners insurance if you have a mortgage.
 This protects the lender, which has a lien on your property, in the event your home is damaged.

 For those that do not have a mortgage, it is strongly advised you take out a policy.
-This is a large asset, perhaps your biggest one, particularly given real estate values in New York City.
+This is a significant asset, perhaps your biggest one, particularly given real estate values in New York City.
 You will likely want to protect your interest from an unfortunate event.
 It also protects you should someone get injured and decide to sue you.
-If you have purchased a condo or co-op, the board may also require you to purchase insurance.
+If you have purchased a condo or co-op, the board may also require you to buy insurance.

 What it covers

 A standard insurance policy covers the home along with possessions inside.
 This protects against damage to your property and any liability that may arise from injuries or property damage caused by you or your family members.
-Events such as fire, theft, and certain natural disasters are typically covered.
+Events such as fire, theft, and specific natural disasters are typically covered.
 Policies in this part of the country typically include wind damage (this may not be the case in other states, such as Florida).
 Most policies specifically exclude damage from floods and earthquakes, although these probably are not a concern for apartment dwellers in Manhattan.
 Problems caused by a lack of maintenance, such as leaky pipes, will be your responsibility to fix.